Feb 8, 2026

 An Unlikely Convert

 A lazy, runaway.
-Possibly a thief.
+A thief.
 A man running from his problems.

 And yet Paul writes: